Huatulco: Transportation

 Although there have been improvements in infrastructure, Bahias de Huatulco is not as easy to get to as other resorts such as Cancun.
 The drive south from Acapulco on Federal Highway 200 has over 300 speed bumps.
 Driving from the state capital of Oaxaca city is not any easier because Federal Highway 175 is also full of speed bumps.
 Federal Highway 190 has fewer speed bumps, but it is a much longer road with many curves due to the mountainous terrain.

-Bahias de Huatulco has an airport, the Bahías de Huatulco International Airport, which is served nationally by Aeromexico, Interjet, Volaris and Magnicharters from other Mexican airports.
+Bahias de Huatulco has an airport, the Bahías de Huatulco International Airport, which is served nationally by Aeromexico,Volaris, and Magnicharters from other Mexican airports.
 Several airlines also fly here from the U.S. and Canada.

 Huatulco's new International Airport (HUX) has increased tourism not only in Huatulco, but in other nearby beaches like Mazunte and Zipolite.
 Every day flights arrive from Mexico City, bringing tourists to the local beaches.
 This airport and new road construction projects have made Oaxaca's Pacific Coast an increasingly popular destination for Mexican and international tourists.